Mario Golf: Advance Tour: Development and release

-Advance Tour was revealed in late 2003, and created largely by the same team who made Mario Golf: Toadstool Tour for the Nintendo GameCube.
-Initially shipped on April 22, 2004 in Japan, the game was also released on June 22, 2004, and September 17, 2004 for North America and Europe respectively.
+Advance Tour was revealed in late 2003, and created largely by the same team who made Mario Golf: Toadstool Tour for the GameCube.
+Initially shipped on April 22, 2004 in Japan, the game was also released on June 21, 2004, and September 17, 2004 for North America and Europe respectively.
 The game also was bundled in Japan with a Wireless Adapter, to go along with the Pokémon releases at the time.

 The game was designed by Shugo Takahashi and Hiroyuki Takahashi, and directed by Yasuhiro Taguchi, all of whom have contributed to the Golden Sun series, which had graphical elements that were reused in this game and Mario Tennis: Power Tour.

 In 2014, the game was re-released on the Wii U Virtual Console on August (PAL) and September (Japan and North America).

 Reception

-Since its release, Advance Tour received "favorable" reviews according to the review aggregation website Metacritic.
+Since its release, Advance Tour received "generally favorable" reviews according to the review aggregation website Metacritic.

 IGN hailed Advance Tour as "one of the best golfing games ever", bestowing the game with an Editors' Choice Award, GameSpy said "aside from the quirks in graphics and music, there's almost nothing wrong with Mario Golf: Advance Tour", and Game Informer concluded that in Advance Tour "handheld golf has never been as much fun."

-The RPG elements have also been praised, with 1UP saying "[the] simple act of leveling up is addictive in itself" and according to EGM "all the extraneous questing, character building, and item collecting just works."
+The RPG elements have also been praised, with 1UP saying "[the] simple act of leveling up is addictive in itself" and according to Electronic Gaming Monthly "all the extraneous questing, character building, and item collecting just works."